icicel/ahn/README.md

 # Grammar (WIP)

+DISCLAIMER: plenty of pseudo-linguistics nonsense and borrowed terms below.
+Beware!

 Āĥn is, at its core, a simple substitution cypher.
 The complexity comes from the multiple, overly complicated formatting rules used to make Āĥn text look, read (and even be pronounced!) more like an actual language, while still just being a cypher.